brk114/auto-vote/README.md

 ## Running the scheduler

-1. Start the web driver by running the `start-webdriver.bat`
+1. Start the scheduler by running the `start-voting.bat`, this will also starts the web driver by running the `start-webdriver.bat` in another terminal window.

-2. Start the scheduler by running the `start-voting.bat`
+Note: Make sure the webdriver is not running before starting the vote scheduler.